mmerickel/pyramid_services/README.rst

 get information about a registered service.

 Take as an example this test that verifies that ``dbsession_factory`` has been correctly registered.
-This assumes you have a ``myapp.dbsession`` package that contains an ``includeme()`` function.
+This assumes you have a ``myapp.services`` package that contains an ``includeme()`` function.

 ::